andacgs/andacgs/README.md

 I love coding from the ground up and diving into the deeper aspects of the financial and technological world.

-Currently working on my own crypto currency, implementing everything from scratch in c++.
+Currently working on my own layer one blockchain, implementing everything from scratch in c++.

 ## 🌐 Languages
 <div style="display: flex; gap: 15px; align-items: center;">